Browse

 Cliver, G. & Smith-Prei, C. (eds)

 More than two decades of deconstruction, renovation, and reconstruction have left the urban environments in the former German Democratic Republic completely transformed.
-This volume considers the changing urban landscapes in the former East — and how the filling of previous absences and the absence of previous presence — creates the cultural landscape of modern unified Germany.
-This broadens our understanding of this transformation by examining often-neglected cities, spaces, or structures, and historical narration and preservation.
+This volume considers the changing urban landscapes in the former East create the cultural landscape of modern unified Germany.

 eBook available